Six Steps for Identifying and Managing Supply Chain Risk

 The pandemic has underscored that a proactive risk management stance is a requirement, not a suggestion.
-Jabil's recent Special Report: Supply Chain Resilience in a Post-Pandemic World revealed that the novel coronavirus achieved infamous distinction as the biggest supply chain disruptor in the last decade.
+Jabil's 2020 Special Report: Supply Chain Resilience in a Post-Pandemic World revealed that the pandemic achieved infamous distinction as the biggest supply chain disruptor in the last decade.
 Nearly eight of 10 respondents cited it as a significant challenge.
 After all, a medical emergency of this scale touches so many cogs in the supply chain ecosystem that it poses significant disruptions.

 Which of the following have had an impact on your company's supply chain in the past 10 years?

 What changes are companies making to grapple with the issues caused by the pandemic?
 Nearly all respondents of the Jabil-sponsored survey said they are investing in supply chain technology or services.